A compiled and categorised list of Cover4Cycles most frequently asked questions

 At insured location

-If you keep your bicycle inside your home or in an alternative specified insured location then theft and accidental or malicious damage will be covered, as long as all security devices are in operation and accompanied by evidence of forced or violent entry/exit.
+If you keep your bicycle inside your home or in an alternative specified insured location, then theft and accidental or malicious damage will be covered, as long as all security devices are in operation and accompanied by evidence of forced or violent entry/exit.

 If you choose to store your bike in communal areas, then the communal area must only be accessible to residents and their guests.
 Your bike must be secured to an immovable object with an approved lock through the bike frame.
 You must not leave your bike unattended for more than 24 hours.